Charlie-lizhihan/kapybara-lang/README.md

         expected next token to be ], got EOF instead
 ```

+- Variables and constants for storing values.
+- Data types like integers, booleans, strings, arrays, and hash maps.
+- Arithmetic expressions (addition, subtraction, multiplication, etc.).
-- Basic arithmetic and boolean expressions
+- Comparison expressions and boolean expressions.
-- Control structures like `if-else`
+- Control structures such as conditionals (if, else) and loops.
-- `let` bindings for variable assignment
-- First-class functions with closures
+- Functions (including first-class and higher-order functions).
-- Built-in functions for working with strings, arrays, and hashes
+- Closures which allow for function encapsulation with environments.
-- Error handling with descriptive messages

 ## Quick Start